Meet Karyn Speaking Media Blog Contact Call +1-858-603-3133 Login

 "Life does not cease to be funny when people die any more than it ceases to be serious when people laugh."
 George Bernard Shaw

+September 11th.
+9/11.
 You know what day it is today.
-You know it, despite the fact that it's been 11 years.
-You know it, despite the fact that the New York Times and the New York Post aren't treating the anniversary as a front page story this year.
+You know it, even though it's been many years.
+You know it, even though the New York Times and the New York Post aren't treating the anniversary as a front-page story this year.
 You know what day it is today.

 Is it a day to laugh?

-One of the questions that comes up often in discussions about therapeutic humor - leveraging the healing power of laughter to help us cope better and more effectively with trauma and stress - is if there are any topics that are off-limits, where laughter is taboo.
-It's a question that comes up especially at this time of year, when people are confronted, once again, with the memories of a uniquely painful event.
+One of the questions that comes up often in discussions about therapeutic humor - leveraging the healing power of laughter to help us cope better and more effectively with trauma and stress - is if any topics are off-limits, where laughter is taboo.
+It's a question that comes up, especially at this time of year, when people are confronted, once again, with the memories of a uniquely painful event.

 Humor & Healing: What's The Relationship